creacf/git_project/README.md

 Git_project:
-A project about learning git
+A project about learning git.
+And a project about making a blog about git.